Periodontal disease is an epidemic that could lead to other epidemics.

 Although there is certainly a connection, it hasn’t been determined whether periodontal disease directly causes heart attacks, strokes or any other systemic problems.
 It’s also too early to say whether or not preventing gum disease would also prevent these systemic problems.
 But the correlation might be useful in identifying diseases earlier.

-If you would like to know more about the systemic complications of periodontal disease call 248.901.000 or click now.
+If you would like to know more about the systemic complications of periodontal disease call 248.901.000 or visit our contact page.
 Dr. Sayed, who has extensively studied the correlation between inflammation and periodontitis, would be happy to answer questions or address concerns.